Free Toolkit: Apartment Leasing Tips and Tricks for Video Tours

 - Use “Success Stories”

-- Using third-party anecdotes from other tenants adds validity to what you’re saying and helps it feel like what you’re saying is a confirmed experience and not just something that you’re telling them.
+- Using third-party anecdotes from other renters adds validity to what you’re saying and helps it feel like what you’re saying is a confirmed experience and not just something that you’re telling them.
 Say things like, “our residents love how…” or “one of my residents discovered that…”

 - Unearth Objections

 - You know there will be pain points or objections or key questions along the way.
 Kind of like the pre-qualifying, proactively head off and answer as many questions or objections as you can early in the process.

 - Does the prospect love a particular floor plan or desire a particular view?
 Point out that their favorite floor plan could lease-up or that the current promotion will no longer be offered at the end of the month.
 While timelines for moving can rarely be changed too much, their signing the lease doesn’t mean they move in tomorrow.
 Get them to commit now even though they aren’t moving in for 2 months.
 One less thing for them to worry about.

 - This may seem basic, but if you don’t ask, the answer is always no!
 Shoot it straight and just ask—“Would you like to leave a deposit?,” “Are you ready to reserve your apartment today?,” or “Would you like to make ABC Apartments your new home?”